CarmenDAndrea/mmWave_Channel_Model/README.md

 This code package is related to the following article:

-S.Buzzi, C.D'Andrea,"A Clustered Statistical MIMO Millimeter Wave Channel Model"
+S.Buzzi, C.D'Andrea,"A Clustered Statistical MIMO Millimeter Wave Channel Model", submitted to IEEE Wireless Communications Letters

 ## Abstract of the Article